 This week’s artist of the week is an unsurprisingly awesome solo spin-off project from a member of one of the decade’s best bands.
-He’s got a gorgeous, sensual voice that bends to no conventionality, and his writing is affecting, weird, downright kick ass.
+He’s got a gorgeous, sensual voice that bends to no conventionality, and his writing is affecting, weird, and awesome.
 This week’s artist of the week is…

 Firstly, Pitchfork does not trash everyone.
 Do they occasional trash bands?
-Yes, and not even really, but some bands deserve trashing, and people need to grow a pair and deal with it.
+Yes, and not even really, but some bands deserve trashing, and people need to deal with it.
 So they gave some album no one cares about a 4.0/10.0; O to the M to the G. I can only think of two instances where I was dismayed at a review: when they gave My Morning Jacket’s Evil Urges a shit review, and when they reviewed the Black Kids album with a video of a monkey pissing in its mouth.
-Admittedly, the later was a douche move.
+Admittedly, the later was a bad move.

 But do you know how many bands Pitchfork has helped and supported?
 How many bands Pitchfork has literally “made”?
 You can pinpoint the moment Arcade Fire became a contender to when Pitchfork gave Funeral a 9.7/10.
 Even Broken Social Scene admit in Stuart Berman’s excellent book This Scene Is Broken that the glowing 9.2 they gave You Forgot It In People was a big help in breaking them in the US.
 When Feist’s The Reminder came out, a lot of the reviews of it were middling.
 Rolling Stone gave it three stars, AMG gave it like three and a half.
 Pitchfork gave it an 8.8, and then by year’s end it was on every “Best Of” list and Feist had become an international superstar.